Raleigh, North Carolina, has a Caribbean Festival, CaribMask, which is going on its 7th year!

-The festival celebrates the Caribbean culture through food, dance, music, art and a lot more.
-This year the festival started on August 22, 2018 and ended August 26, 2018.
-However, I only attended the Saturday portion of the event, which involved the Parade of Bands and Village Festival, where several food vendors and pop-up shops took over Fayetteville street in Downtown Raleigh!
+The festival celebrates the Caribbean culture through food, dance, music, art, and many more.
+This year the festival started on August 22, 2018, and ended on August 26, 2018.
+However, I only attended the Saturday portion of the event, which involved the Parade of Bands and Village Festival.
+Several food vendors and pop-up shops took over Fayetteville street in Downtown Raleigh!

 I had no idea the CaribMask festival was going on at all.
 It was just my lucky day off when I googled events in Raleigh for the weekend, and the time of the parade appeared on the list of events.
 I became excited and eager to attend the parade because I experienced the 2017 Caribana Fest in Toronto, Canada.

-The Caribbean Festival originated as the Trinidad and Tobago Carnival; it would take place on the Monday and Wednesday before Ash Wednesday.
+The Caribbean Festival originated as the Trinidad and Tobago Carnival; it would occur on Monday and Wednesday before Ash Wednesday.
 The Caribbean festival is a celebration of several different traditions throughout each Caribbean culture.
 Over the years, the festival has become a popular celebration in large cities such as Raleigh, NC.!

 CaribMask is hosted each year by the Raleigh-Durham Afro-Caribbean Association (RDACA).
 Their mission, according to their Facebook page, is to promote diversity and equality.
-They aim to create a deeper appreciation of Caribbean culture in the area through integration, creation, and support of community activities like the CaribMask Caribbean Carnival.
+They aim to create a deeper appreciation of Caribbean culture through integration, creation, and support of community activities like the CaribMask Caribbean Carnival.

 Raleigh is a vibrant and multicultural city.
-There were people representing several areas of the Caribbean: Jamaica, Trinidad, Africa, Colombia, Brazil, Barbados, Haiti, Bahamas, Belize, Panama, Guyana, St Lucia, and areas surrounding Raleigh, NC.
+People represented several Caribbean areas: Jamaica, Trinidad, Africa, Colombia, Brazil, Barbados, Haiti, Bahamas, Belize, Panama, Guyana, St Lucia, and Raleigh, NC.

-The parade started at 11 am, but I got there fifteen minutes late, so I was not able to get a good view.
-Each side of Fayetteville Street was filled with people as eager to see the parade as much as I was.
+The parade started at 11 am, but I got there fifteen minutes late, so I could not get a good view.
+Each side of Fayetteville Street was crowded with people eager to see the parade as much as I was.
 I found a spot on the left side of the street, where I stood on the base of a tree bed next to a gentleman who seemed to be alone as well.
 Even though I stood on a raised tree bed, I struggled with having a good view of what was happening, but the music kept me entertained!

 Once the parade was over, I immediately started looking for Jerk Chicken with red beans and rice.
 I tried the dish for the first time during my Jamaica trip in 2016, and I loved it!
 All of the food lines were extremely long; I stood in line for over 1 hour and 30 minutes.
-The sun was extremely hot while I waited, and I debated if it was worth it The longer I stood in line, the more I told myself I might as well stick it out because I’d been standing for such a long time already anyway!
-I will say…..the wait was worth it!
+The sun was scorching while I waited, and I debated if it was worth it.
+The longer I stood in line, the more I told myself I might as well stick it out because I’d been standing for such a long time already anyway!
+I will say the wait was worth it!

 CaribMask 2018 Photos